boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 echo "SMARTSIM_CSC_REF=$SMARTSIM_CSC_REF"
 ```

-> `SMARTSIM_CSC_REF` currently defaults to the validated commit `ee7e8e8`, which includes the OpenFOAM v2412 full-build integration.
-After these changes are merged and released, replace the commit with the corresponding release tag.
+> `SMARTSIM_CSC_REF` currently defaults to the validated commit `26f42db`, which includes FoamPilot CSC 0.1.2 and the OpenFOAM v2412 runtime-library fix.
+Replace the commit with a corresponding release tag when one is published.

 **Directory layout:**